 Focaccia is very forgiving, and as long as you give it enough time to rise, you're going to end up with a tasty treat!

-Combine your dough ingredients and let rise for 2-3 hours, until doubled in size.
+Combine your dough ingredients, cover, and let rise for 2-3 hours, until doubled in size.

-Fold the dough and transfer to a well-oiled 13x9 inch baking dish.
-Cover with a towel for the second rise.
+Transfer to a well-oiled 13x9-inch baking pan.
+Cover with a clean kitchen towel for the second rise.

-After the second rise, the dough will fill the baking dish.
+After the second rise, the dough will fill (or nearly fill) the baking pan.

 Drizzle with olive oil and use your fingers to push dimples into the dough, all over.
-Sprinkle with flaky sea salt.
+Sprinkle with flaky sea salt, then bake.

-Hint: Be generous with the olive oil in all aspects.
+- Be generous with the olive oil!
 Make sure you generously oil the pan, then be generous when you're drizzling oil on top of the dough.
 This will soak into the bread and give it a wonderful flavor, as well as additional moisture.

-There are a few things you'll need to make Black Pepper Focaccia.
-I like to use a KitchenAid 5-Quart Stand Mixer, but you don't have to.
+I like to use a KitchenAid 5-Quart Stand Mixer to mix the dough, but this is optional.
 You could also make the dough in a large mixing bowl with a wooden spoon.

 You'll need a large mixing bowl where the dough will rise, and then a 13x9 inch baking pan.
 As always, a few good spatulas are good to have on hand for moving dough.